 Make Caramel Filling

-- Whisk together flour and sugar, then add in the yolks.
-Add the brown sugar and cornflour directly into the saucepan and whisk to remove any lumps.
+- Whisk together sugar and flour and salt then add in the yolks.
+Add the brown sugar, cornflour and salt directly into the saucepan and whisk to remove any lumps.
 Add the yolks and vanilla extract and whisk well together.

 - Make the caramel.
 Add the white sugar and water into a saucepan and heat on medium.
 Stir all the time until the sugar has dissolved.
 Continue to heat and swirl the pan until the liquid sugar turns golden brown, then amber in colour.

-- Add Caramel to the pastry cream.
+- Add caramel to the pastry cream.
 Remove caramel immediately from the heat.
-Add into the pastry cream the butter, and whilst whisking continuously, pour in the liquid caramel.
+Add in to the pastry cream the butter, and whilst whisking continuously.
+Then pour in the liquid caramel.
 Whisk until fully combined.

 - Pour filling into pie crust.
 Place a fine-mesh sieve over the pie crust base, and pass caramel through the sieve directly into the base to remove any lumps.
 Smooth surface with an offset spatular.
 Cover in plastic wrap touching the surface of the pie.
 Smooth out as much as you can.
 Refrigerate pie for a minimum of 4 hours, or overnight to set.